alexdinisor98/Documents-Summaries/README.md

 # Documents-Summaries
-Naive Bayes implementation for News Classifier and Text Summarization.
+Naive Bayes implementation from scratch in Python for News Classifier and Text Summarizer.

 Dataset is collected from BBC News containing articles from 5 categories (business, entertainment, politics, sport, tech).